European school survey project on alcohol and other drugs (ESPAD survey)

 3. different substances use by quantities and frequency

 The rules for conducting the survey are uniform in all countries.
 In order to make the data directly comparable, similar questionnaires and methodologies are applied.
 This enables cross-referencing of data given by school age adolescents in different countries together with tracking of changes in time.
 The study is conducted simultaneously among youths belonging to the same age group – i.e. 15–16 year old school students.
 The target birth years for adolescents surveyed in 1995, 1999, 2003, 2007 were 1979, 1983, 1987 and 1991 respectively.
-The students targeted in the 2011, 2015 and 2019 survey were born in 1995, 1999 and 2003 respectively.
+The students targeted in the 2011, 2015, 2019 and 2024 survey were born in 1995, 1999, 2003 and 2007 respectively.
 Students who were enrolled in regular, vocational, general or academic studies were included, excluding those who were enrolled in either special schools or special classes for sudents with learning disorders or vere physical disabilities (European Monitoring Centre for Drugs and Drug Addiction, 2016).
-In total, 119 schools, including 85 Estonian and 34 Russian language schools participated in the survey of 2015 and the final number of questionnaires was 2452.
+For example, in total, 119 schools, including 85 Estonian and 34 Russian language schools participated in the survey of 2015 and the final number of questionnaires was 2452.

 The English language summaries of surveys conducted in previous years together with various comparisons between countries can be accessed via the ESPAD survey official webpage.
 Also some information about the ESPAD survey can be found on the webpage of the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA).